signalvine/scala-style-guide/README.md

   // myMethod2 will return Some(null).
   def myMethod2(input: String): Option[String] = Some(transform(input))
   ```
-- Do not use None to represent exceptions.
+#### :warning: Do not use None to represent exceptions.
 Instead, throw exceptions explicitly.
-- Do not call `get` directly on an `Option`, unless you know absolutely for sure the `Option` has some value.
+#### :warning: Do not call `get` directly on an `Option`, unless you know absolutely for sure the `Option` has some value.

 ### <a name='chaining'>Monadic Chaining</a>

 One of Scala's powerful features is monadic chaining.
 Almost everything (e.g. collections, Option, Future, Try) is a monad and operations on them can be chained together.
 This is an incredibly powerful concept, but chaining should be used sparingly.
 In particular:

-- Avoid chaining (and/or nesting) more than 3 operations.
+#### :warning: Avoid chaining (and/or nesting) more than 3 operations.

-- If it takes more than 5 seconds to figure out what the logic is, try hard to think about how you can expression the same functionality without using monadic chaining.
+If it takes more than 5 seconds to figure out what the logic is, try hard to think about how you can expression the same functionality without using monadic chaining.
 As a general rule, watch out for flatMaps and folds.

-- A chain should almost always be broken after a flatMap (because of the type change).
+#### :warning: A chain should almost always be broken after a flatMap (because of the type change).

 A chain can often be made more understandable by giving the intermediate result a variable name, by explicitly typing the variable, and by breaking it down into more procedural style.
 As a contrived example:
 ```scala